-- Senior leaders are highly effective, skilled practitioners and display a high level of professional competence.
-They communicate a clear view of the school's aims so that all staff are clear and committed to their parts in achieving the school's vision.
-Leaders have been very successful in developing the school in the recent past and in communicating and meeting its promise to parents. - There is a clear focus in the school on consultation and collegiate working, and this secures high levels of commitment from staff.
+- Senior leaders, and in particular the principal, are highly effective, skilled practitioners and display a high level of professional competence.
+They communicate a clear view of the school's aims so that all staff are clear and committed to their roles in achieving the school's vision. - There is a clear focus in the school on consultation and collegiate working, and this secures high levels of commitment from staff.
 When necessary, senior leaders drive forward improvement directly.
 Distributive leadership builds and empowers individuals and teams.
 There is a high level of competence and commitment at all levels.
 The roles of senior leaders are clearly defined, understood and aligned to school priorities.
 The school is successful in creating an ethos of collective responsibility and mutual support. - The school works with students, parents and other stakeholders to develop and shape a shared vision.
 This is communicated effectively to all stakeholders.
 The work of the school gains direction from the clear values and aims.
 Staff in the school regularly review the vision, values and aims and this results in a strong sense of purpose throughout the school.
 Staff take full account of the school's vision, values and aims when developing new initiatives. - Senior leaders in the school influence decision-making, and initiate, prioritise and lead improvement activities.
-They have been very successful in improving key aspects of the work of the school, including the levels of attainment and the quality of teaching.
 The recruitment and retention of high quality teachers are key priorities.
-Leaders are very receptive to external evaluation of the school and manage the process professionally and very efficiently.
+Leaders are very receptive to external evaluation of the school and manage the process professionally and very efficiently. - Leaders have been very successful in developing the school in the recent past, particularly the levels of attainment and the quality of teaching, and in communicating and meeting the school's promise to parents.